sudheerj/javascript-interview-questions/README.md

     4. **Function constructor:**

        In this approach, create any function and apply the new operator to create object instances.
+This was the main way to do constructor-based OOP before ES6 classes.

        ```javascript
        function Person(name) {